BigCarrasco/portafolioManager-springBoot/README.md

 It is the order that you need to arrange the methods in the controllers and services, to conserve the order and make it easier to find the methods.

-- get[Entity]ById ex.
-GetPortfolioById
+- get[Entity]ById ex. getPortfolioById
 - update[Entity]ById: updatePortafolioById
 - delete[Entity]ById: deletePortafolioById
-- getAll[Entity] ex. getAllPortafolios
+- getAll[Entity] ex. getAllPortafolio
 - save[Entity] ex. savePortafolio

 and this way you will name the methods in the future controllers and services.